Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/basics/translation_rotation_scale.rst

 To move, rotate and scale selected components, either use the *Translate*, *Rotate*, and *Scale* buttons, the :doc:`transform manipulators </editors/3dview/object/editing/transform/control/manipulators>`, or the shortcuts:
 :kbd:`G`, :kbd:`R`, and :kbd:`S` respectively.
-After moving a selection, the options in the Tool Shelf allow you to fine-tune your changes, limit the effect to certain axes, turn proportional editing on and off, etc.
+After moving a selection, the options in the Operator Panel allow you to fine-tune your changes, limit the effect to certain axes, turn proportional editing on and off, etc.

 Of course, when you move an element of a given type (e.g. an edge),